-A new Gallup poll on Congress Approval Rating published on Tuesday finds that just 10% of Americans approve of the way the Congress is handling its job, while a whopping 83% say they disapprove of the current federal legislature.
-The 10% mark matches a historic low found in February of this year.
-Over the last four decades, Congress’s approval rating has averaged 34% in Gallup’s surveys.
-It has now been below 20% since June 2011.
+A new Gallup poll on Congress Approval Rating published on Tuesday finds that just 10 percent of Americans approve of the way the Congress is handling its job, while a whopping 83 percent say they disapprove of the current federal legislature.

 Americans across the political spectrum have a highly negative view of the divided Congress, in which the House is controlled by Republicans and the Senate by Democrats.
-Just 11% of Independents, 10% of Republicans and 9% of Democrats surveyed for the poll said they approve of the way the Congress is handling its job.
+Just 11 percent of independents, 10 percent of Republicans and 9 percent of Democrats surveyed for the poll said they approve of the way the Congress is handling its job.

 Theories abound to explain the public’s highly negative assessment of the US House and Senate.
 Gallup suggests a poor economy combined with a divided Congress may account for the consistently low approval numbers, arguing that a divided legislature provides “an opportunity for Americans of all political persuasions to dislike some aspect of Congress.”
 Others argue that the current Congress’ lack of productivity is to blame.